WHAT TO USE & PRODUCT REVIEWS

 Chihiros RGB by Michal Zielinski

-I use a mix of 2X Dennerle color plus, 1X ATI purple and 1X Dennerle 3000k in this tank.
+I use a mix of 2X Dennerle color plus, 1X ATI purple and 1X Dennerle 3000k in my farm tank.
+However, I use 2 sets of fixtures for a total of 8 tubes.

 THE 2HR AQUARIST'S GUIDE TO LIGHTS & LIGHTING